Application Plugin

 Redis

-The usage of Redis is similar to that of the database.
-For example, in plugin/cms/config/redis.php:
+The usage of Redis is similar to that of databases.
+For example, plugin/cms/config/redis.php:

 return [